RKirby/SAPUI5Learning/README.md

 # SAPUI5Learning
-A learning tutorial for SAPUI5 / GIT / Development
+A learning tutorial for SAPUI5 / GIT / Development Test